A Changing Climate Is Transforming Our Emotional Well-Being

 Hurricanes.
 Flooding.
 Wildfires.
-It’s well-known that extreme weather events such as Hurricane Florence can affect the psychological well-being of individuals and communities.
+It’s well-known that extreme weather events can affect the psychological well-being of individuals and communities.
 What’s less widely recognized is that gradual, ongoing climate changes may take a psychological toll as well.
 And you don’t have to live in the path of a natural disaster to be impacted, according to a review article published last month in the International Journal of Environmental Research and Public Health.

 “The mental health outcomes of climate change are wide-ranging and complex,” says Katie Hayes of Toronto’s Dalla Lana School of Public Health, lead author of the provocative article.
 “We need to find ways to support and enhance psychosocial adaptation and resilience to our changing climate.”

 Who’s Affected and How?

 Catastrophic weather events can take lives, destroy homes, and displace whole communities.
 In the aftermath, mental health issues such as anxiety, depression, and post-traumatic stress disorder tend to increase.
 Hayes notes that extreme weather events can also bring out the best in people, fostering compassion, altruism, and a sense of community.
 But these positive feelings are often jumbled up with stress, grief, and a sense of loss, she says.

 Even those who never experience an acute weather emergency may be chronically stressed by ongoing shifts in climate.
 Hayes says that some groups are particularly vulnerable to the insidious effects of climate change, including: